BenjaminHoegh/ParsedownExtended/.github/CONTRIBUTING.md

 Our bug tracker utilizes several labels to help organize and identify issues.
 Here's what they represent and how we use them:

-- `bug` - Issues that have been confirmed with a reduced test case and identify a bug in ParsedownExtended.
+- `Bug` - Issues that have been confirmed with a reduced test case and identify a bug in ParsedownExtended.
 - `Duplicate` - Issue or pull request already exists
 - `Enhancement` - Issues that will iterate on existing functionality.
 - `Feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.